-Jacob Nielsen: To me it is important to share the business case as it is without any filter.
+Jacob Nielsen: For me, it is important to share the business case, as it is without any filter.
 We have experienced ups and downs in such a process, and I want to share our learnings so others might learn from them.
 I want to make the audience walk away with something practical and with inspiration to kick off their own initiatives.

 My presentation will contain a short background history of where it started and take us to where we are today and how we are working with DE&I. My intention is that I want to make it clear that it is important to get started with this important topic, and that doing a little is better than doing nothing.
 I want to share some of our key numbers and how we have tracked them over a year to provide inspiration for others.
 I do not see our story as something others should go out and directly replicate, but if I can inspire just a few to engage more with DE&I I will see it as a success.